 A traditional course offered for 48 contact hours of lecture over a 16-week semester will earn three semester credit hours and carry a 3 in the second digit of the common course number.
-In general, one semester credit hour is awarded per 16 contact hours of lecture instruction and one semester credit hour is awarded per 16 contact hours of lecture instruction.
+In general, one semester credit hour is awarded per 16 contact hours of lecture instruction and one semester credit hour is awarded per 32 to 48 contact hours of laboratory instruction.